-In sum, when transactions costs are high, jurisdictional rules that facilitate manufacturer control over the forum and thus over applicable law and procedure are likely to result in inefficiently pro-manufacturer law and in distortion of business decisions.
-This suggests that forum-selection and choice-of-law clauses should not be enforceable and that jurisdictional rules that require suit where the product was distributed, designed or manufactured, or where the manufacturer is incorporated or headquartered, are inadvisable.
-In contrast, a rule that allows suit where the product was sold to the consumer would result in no distortion of business decisions and in efficient law, because manufacturers could adjust their prices to reflect the quality of each state's laws.
-A rule that allowed suit where the product caused injury, or where the plaintiff resided, or where many similar products were sold, however, could lead to inefficiently pro-plaintiff law, because local judges, juries and legislators could favor in-state interests, and manufacturers would have difficulty using differential pricing to ensure that state residents bore the cost.
+In sum, when transactions costs are high, jurisdictional rules which facilitate manufacturer control over the forum and thus over applicable law and procedure are likely to result in inefficiently pro-manufacturer law and in distortion of business decisions.
+This suggest that forum selection and choice-of-law clauses should not be enforceable and that jurisdictional rules which require suit where the product was distributed, designed or manufactured, or where the manufacturer is incorporated or headquartered, are inadvisable.
+In contrast, a rule which allows suit where the product was sold to the consumer would result in no distortion of business decisions and in efficient law, because manufacturers could adjust their prices to reflect the quality of each state's laws.
+A rule which allowed suit where the product caused injury, or where the plaintiff resided, or where many similar products were sold, however, could lead to inefficiently pro-plaintiff law, because local judges, juries and legislators could favor in-state interests, and manufacturers would have difficulty using differential pricing to ensure that state residents bore the cost.

-IV.
+III.
 EX POST ANALYSIS

-So far, this Article has focused on the ex ante effects of jurisdictional rules-the way rules would affect a manufacturer's decisions about the location of its distributor, manufacturing plants and design facilities, and the way rules affect the incentives of state legislators and judges.
+So far, this article has focus on the ex ante effects of jurisdictional rules - the way rules would affect a manufacturer's decisions about pricing, the location of its distributor, manufacturing plants and design facilities, and other decisions.
 Nevertheless, the most immediate effect of jurisdictional rules is on litigation costs.
 Consideration of litigation costs favors jurisdiction in the state where the plaintiff lives or where the defendant is headquartered.
 Suit where the plaintiff lives is likely to minimize the cost of discovery and court attendance for the plaintiff.
-Similarly, plaintiffs who sue where they live are likely to need only one set of lawyers.
-On the other hand, if plaintiffs must sue in other jurisdictions, they will have to incur substantial travel expenses whenever their presence in the forum is needed or advisable (for example, as a witness at trial and perhaps for discovery or pretrial motions).
-Similarly, plaintiffs who sue in another state will often hire two sets of lawyers.
-They are likely first to contact a lawyer in their own state.
+Similarly, a plaintiff who sues where she lives is likely to need only one set of lawyers.
+On the other hand, if the plaintiff must sue in another jurisdiction, she will have to incur substantial travel expenses whenever her presence in the forum is needed or advisable (e.g. as a witness at trial and perhaps for discovery or pre-trial motions).
+Similarly, a plaintiff who sues in another state will often hire two sets of lawyers.
+She is likely first to contact a lawyer in her own state.
 That lawyer is likely to remain on the case, but will also probably hire local counsel in the state where the litigation is taking place.
+Local counsel is necessary where the lawyer in casket sales increase the price of caskets by \$252, but decrease the cost of funeral services by \$261); Theodore K. Keeler et al., Do Cigarette Producers Price-Discriminate by State?
+An Empirical Analysis of Local Cigarette Pricing and Taxation, 15 J. Health Econ.
+499 (1996)(finding interstate differences in cigarette prices depending on state taxes and other factors).

-Local counsel is necessary where the lawyer in the plaintiff's state is not licensed to practice in the forum.
-Even if the plaintiff's first lawyer could litigate alone in the forum state, hiring local counsel is advisable because in-state lawyers are likely to have better information about judges and to relate better to local juries.
+the plaintiff's state is not licensed to practice in the forum.
+Even if the plaintiff's first lawyer could litigate alone in the forum state, hiring local counsel is advisable, because in-state lawyers are likely to have better information about judges and to relate better to local juries.